Chapter 8 – Two Successful Models

-In addition, and to the embarrassment of serious scholars, the ‘History of Sciences in China’ became the hobbyhorse for tens of thousands of amateur scholars, exchange students, tourists, and backpackers from around the world who tried to trace anything European or American back to its alleged Asian roots.
-Today, newspapers, computers, soccer, even German sauerkraut and sausages, Italian pasta and pizza, Reggae and Bob Marley have their firmly established Chinese progenitors (among the latter of whom are Vincent and Patricia Chin of Randy’s Records inJamaica, if you insist on knowing).
+In addition, and to the embarrassment of serious scholarship, the ‘History of Sciences in China’ became the hobbyhorse for tens of thousands of amateur scholars, exchange students, tourists and backpackers from around the world, taking up anything European or American and tracing it back to some Asian roots of origin.
+Today, newspapers, computers, soccer, even German sauerkraut and sausages, Italian pasta and pizza, Reggae and Bob Marley have their firmly established Chinese progenitors (the latter of whom there are Vincent and Patricia Chin of Randy’s Records inJamaica, if you insist on knowing).

-Yet, whatever this new wave of twenty-first century ‘Eastern enlightenment of the West,’ often mixed with institutionalized overstatement and euphemism in sensation-seeking media or some individuals’ fancies – even the most frivolous ambition to remedy the past failures of Asia for the glory of her future cannot hide the fact, as the historians Joseph Needham, Catherine Jami, Peter Engelfriet, Geoffrey Lloyd, and Li Tiangang described it, that China in particular had not developed or not sufficiently developed anything in the way of science and technology that could compete with the Western Imperialist’s model, which in turn attested the Chinese were a people of ‘arrested development’(Gu, 1922).
-I call the Western Imperialist’s model “rather lucky than good,” because some scholars, by bending history to the point of breaking, want us to believe that ‘evil’ Western dominance in Asia can only be explained by the lucky insensitivity of scientific discoveries like rifles and cannons (Chirot, 1991), surpassing the firecrackers made of China’s gunpowder.
-Others, like Janet Abu-Lughod (1989) for example, point to the ‘moment of China’s political weakness’ during the fall of the Mongols in the thirteenth century and coined the phrase ‘bad luck for Asia,’ which was “exploited by the Europeans who lacked any singularly innovative entrepreneurial scientific, or otherwise worthwhile advantages, except perhaps an exceptionally nasty tendency to conduct their large-scale trade as piracy” (Abu-Lughod, 1989).
+Yet, whatever this new wave of 21st century ‘Eastern enlightenment to the West’, often mixed with institutionalized overstatement and euphemism in sensation-seeking media or some individuals’ fancies may bring, even the most frivolous ambition to remedy the past failures of the Asian for the glory of her future cannot cover the fact, as Needham, Jami, Engelfriet, Lloyd, and Li described it, that China in particular had not developed or not sufficiently developed anything in the way of science and technology that could compete with the – rather lucky than good – Western Imperialist’s model, which in turn attested the Chinese being a people of ‘arrested development’(Gu, 1922).
+I said “rather lucky than good”, because some scholars, by bending history to the point of breaking, want us to believe that “evil” Western dominance in Asia can only be explained by the lucky insensitive of scientific discoveries like rifles and cannons (Chirot, 1991) surpassing the firecrackers made of China’s gunpowder.
+Others, like Jant Aby-Lughod (1989) for example, point to the ‘moment of China’s political weakness’ during the fall of the Mongols in the 13th century and coined the phrase ‘bad luck for Asia’, which was “exploited by the Europeans who lacked any singularly innovative entrepreneurial scientific, or otherwise worthwhile advantages, except perhaps an exceptionally nasty tendency to conduct their large-scale trade as piracy” (Aby-Lughod, 1989).

 It is important you should remember, that this nation of children, who live a life of the heart, […] have yet the power of mind and rationality […] which has enabled them to deal with the complex and difficult problems of social life, government and civilization with a success which, I will venture to say here, the ancient and modern nations of Europe have not been able to attain.
 (Gu Hongming, 1922)